alertlogic/al-agent-container/elasticbeanstalk/README.md

-## Deploy the Alert Logic Agent Container for Elastic Beanstalk (EB)
+## Deploy the Alert Logic Agent Container for Elastic Beanstalk (EB) Multi Containers

 ## Before You Begin
 To deploy the Alert Logic Agent Container for EB, you need your unique registration key.